hanpari/sovereign/source/02/061_mission.md

 ...

 The loot is fascinating.
 Everyone's happy.
 I wrote as much a vague report as possible and sent it.
 Probably a huge mistake.
 But what can I do?
 I cannot afford to lie openly.
-The egg was among the retrieved items.
+The Egg was among the retrieved items.
 Hard to conceal the truth anyway.

 ...